sidooms/MovieTweetings/README.md

 #MovieTweetings
-## Some stats
+#Some stats

 Metric | Value
 --- | ---
-Total number of ratings                 | 420,840
+Total number of ratings                 | 422,237
-Number of unique users                  | 38,729
+Number of unique users                  | 38,806
-Number of unique items                  | 22,192
+Number of unique items                  | 22,264
-Stats calculation time                  | Thu Sep  3 23:03:27 2015
+These stats were last autocalculated on Tue Sep 8 22:16:18 CEST 2015  ([more stats here](./stats.md))

 ##A Movie Rating Dataset Collected From Twitter

 MovieTweetings is a dataset consisting of ratings on movies that were contained in well-structured tweets on Twitter.
 This dataset is the result of research conducted by [Simon Dooms] (http://scholar.google.be/citations?user=owaD8qkAAAAJ) (Ghent University, Belgium) and has been presented on the [CrowdRec 2013 workshop](http://crowdrec2013.noahlab.com.hk) which is co-located with the [ACM RecSys 2013 conference](http://recsys.acm.org/recsys13/).
 Please cite the [corresponding paper](http://crowdrec2013.noahlab.com.hk/papers/crowdrec2013_Dooms.pdf) if you make use of this dataset.
 The presented slides can be found [on slideshare] (http://www.slideshare.net/simondooms/movie-tweetings-a-movie-rating-dataset-collected-from-twitter).

 Follow us on Twitter ([@mvtweetings](https://twitter.com/mvtweetings)) for the latest news, info and fun facts about the dataset.

 @conference{Dooms13crowdrec,
 author = {Dooms, Simon and De Pessemier, Toon and Martens, Luc}, title = {MovieTweetings: a Movie Rating Dataset Collected From Twitter}, booktitle = {Workshop on Crowdsourcing and Human Computation for Recommender Systems, CrowdRec at RecSys 2013}, year = {2013}
 }

 An excerpt of the abstract of the paper:

 > Public rating datasets, like MovieLens or Netflix, have long been popular and widely used in the recommender systems domain for experimentation and comparison.
 More and more however they are becoming outdated and fail to incorporate new and relevant items.
 In our work, we tap into the vast availability of social media and construct a new movie rating dataset 'MovieTweetings' based on public and well-structured tweets.
 With the addition of around 500 new ratings per day we believe this dataset can be very useful as an always up-to-date and natural rating dataset for movie recommenders.

 The goal of this dataset is to provide the RecSys community with a live, natural and always up-to-date movie ratings dataset.
 The dataset will be updated as much as possible to incorporate rating data from the newest tweets available.
 The earliest rating contained in this dataset is from 28 Feb 2013, and I pledge to keep this system up and running for as long as I can.
 Note however that this dataset is automatically gathered and therefore depending on the continuation of the IMDb apps and Twitter API.

 Don't hesitate to contact me for any comments, questions or proposals you might have.

 ##Ratings from Twitter